-- One basis point equals 0.01%. - The Projected Portfolio is the portfolio used as the basis for projecting the increase in assets from investment activities (IA) as shown in the Forecast Income Statement for the Fund. - Table 2, on page 13, shows the assumed asset allocations for the Projected Portfolio and the Reference Portfolio. - The assumed returns from each asset class, used to calculate the IA, are set out in Table 3 on page 14 and include, whose appropriate, 50% of the alpha (added value) expected from active management of the asset class. - Total investment costs include the projected direct investment management fees and custody expenses and 70% (50% for the Reference Portfolio) of the Authority's projected operating expenses (see page 31).
-Investment costs are not deductible for tax. - The Investment Performance Measure is calculated using an assumed return from NZ Government Stock (before tax) of 4.5%.
+- The Authority manages the Fund to a 'Target Portfolio', which includes investment activities aimed at improving risk-adjusted return compared to the Reference Portfolio. - Table 2, on page 13, shows the assumed asset allocations for the Target Portfolio and the Reference Portfolio. - The assumed returns from each asset class are set out in Table 3 on page 14 and include, where appropriate, half of the added value expected from active management of the asset class. - Total investment costs include the projected investment management fees and custody expenses and 70% of the Authority's projected operating expenses.
+The other 30% of the Authority's expenses is allocated to Schemes.
+For the Reference Portfolio assumptions, the Authority's expenses are allocated 50:50 between the Reference Portfolio and the Schemes. - The Investment Performance Measure is calculated using an assumed return from NZ Government Stock (before tax) of 4.2%. - With the current return assumptions the Reference Portfolio will produce a result lower than the Investment Performance Measure.
+The Reference Portfolio is reviewed every 3 years and will be reviewed in 2013/14. - The overall expected cost (Investment) of \$27 million includes the projected investment management expenses and 70% of the Authority's projected operating expenses (see page 39).